 Archaeological excavations of the Indus Valley civilization show a number of similarities in the religious and cultural beliefs of Buddhism.
-These include the bodhi tree, and animals such as elephants and deer.
+These include the Bodhi tree, and animals such as elephants and deer.

 Also is the discovery of a human figure that is seated cross-legged, back straight, hands resting on knees, and eyes narrowed.
 The figure is that of a man in the classic meditation posture.

 From the written record of the Aryans of the Indus Valley culture we know the wandering ascetic is common to both cultures.
-That is, the Aryan culture and the time of Buddhist India.
+That is, the Aryan culture and later, at the time of Buddhist India.

 Certainly this great civilization had at least a minor affect concerning the history of Buddhism as it is tradition.

 Gautama Buddha taught that the path is an ancient path and the goal an ancient goal.
-Gautama Buddha that he was not the first Buddha.
+Gautama Buddha taught that he was not the first Buddha.

 He knew directly that the cultural and religious beliefs of his day were carried forward to future generations from past generations.